diegopau/PowerDirHasher/README.md

 - The extensions cannot use "*"
 - Files must have always an extension
 - Folders must always end with "\"
-- Exclusions will only contain a folder or file, never multiple level paths like "copias\other\" or "photos\old*.jpg"
+- Exclusions will only contain a folder or file, never multiple level paths like "copias\other\" or "photos\old*.jpg", unless the colon ":" is used to tell PowerDirHasher that the path to be excluded goes directly under the folder to be processed ":copias\other\".
 ```

 ## Comparing a previously hashed file with the file in the filesystem